Meet Brandi, Penobscot County court’s unofficial therapy dog

 Stupak usually takes Brandi to her nearby home for the day at about 1:30 p.m. so she can spend the afternoon looking out the window for squirrels.

 The practice of allowing therapy dogs in courthouses is growing, according to the Bellevue, Washington-based Courthouse Dogs Foundation.
 The foundation’s website lists 193 dogs working in courthouses or with children’s advocacy groups in 39 states, but not in Maine.
-Brandi isn’t a trained therapy dog.
+Brandi is not a trained therapy dog.

-Courts, police departments and other agencies use the dogs most often to help children who have been abused relax and feel comfortable talking to police or testifying in court about what happened to them.
+Courts, police departments and other agencies use the dogs most often to help children who have been abused to relax and feel comfortable talking to police or testifying in court about what happened to them.
 That is how the Suffolk County district attorney’s office in Boston began using Indy, a golden retriever and Labrador mix, 4½ years ago.

 Brandi is not the first dog to roam the halls of the historic Penobscot County Courthouse.